 In three months, the group went through the "check", "plan" and "do" phases of the Vanguard method and delivered a way of working approach ("doing" what was "planned").
 The check showed that ChildProtect was split organizationally across different roles (social workers working with parents on voluntary bases, guardians who had legal responsibility over the children and parole officers working together with convicted juvenile offenders.
 Hence, there was not a single contact point for the family.
 Therefore, caseworkers were unsure who was supposed to act on signals of unsafety of children.
 Caseworkers dealt with established protocols and reporting that was not central to the mission at hand-keeping children safe.
-In the planning phase, new basic principles of action were discussed: a caseworker should deal with the whole family system, directly communicate with families (the "Functional Family Parole Services"), and phases of engagement were organized around any potential case.
+In the planning phase, new basic principles of action were discussed: a caseworker should deal with the whole family system, directly communicate with families (the "Functional Family Parole Services"), and phases of engagement were outlined.
+Previous silos were to be abolished and replaced with teams that were organized around any potential case.
 New focus was put on early intervention and holistic care of the entire family.

 After the initial analysis was completed, three similar teams of volunteers started and were given three weeks to go through the process building on previous findings, while undergoing their own learning process at the same time.
-This was followed by a 'rollingin' process where 40 teams were taken through the process so that they could experience their own check, plan, do phases.
+This was followed by a 'rolling-in' process where 40 teams were taken through the process so that they could experience their own check, plan, do phases.
 This took a full year and required additional changes to supporting services such as IT, facilities, etc.